Alefoggia17/Violent-Python-For-Artisan/README.md

 ### Step 1: Dataset

 In the folder *dataset*  it is possible to extract the intent/snippet pairs which will constitute the subsets.
-Download each file, divided into .IN and .OUT, and generate the subsets by executing the code within the same folder.
+Download each file, divided into .IN and .OUT, and generate the subset by executing the code within the same folder.
-In `create_subset.py` there is an example of Python code for the creation of subsets.
+Use the script `create_subset.py` to create a random subset to be used for evaluation.

 > [!NOTE]
-> It is essential to keep the .out files of the various subsets as they represent the *Ground Truth*.
+> It is essential to keep the .out file of the subset as it represents the *Ground Truth*.

 ### Step 2: Creating prompt